H4CK3RG0D/spotifyWeb/README.md

 # Future Ideas!!!

 - Add an algorithm to `/cmp` based on themes of a song
-- Create an file for each endpoint + handler.
 - New endpoints: `/recommendations`, `/trending`

 ---